crystal-bit/triple-triad-godot/README.md

 This repository is the answer to my question: the core of the game has been developed during [my Devember 2018 challenge](https://davcri.github.io/posts/devember2018-retrospective/) (a challenge where you have to code each day of December for at least 1 hour).

-## Tutorials

-If you speak Italian, you can find a list of video tutorials about this project in the [tutorials/README.md file](./tutorials/README.md).

 ---